laktek/punch/README.md

 # Punch
-## A Fun and easy way to manage modern websites
+## A Fun and easy way to build modern websites

 Punch is a simple tool to generate a static website out of [Mustache](http://mustache.github.com/) templates and content stored in either [JSON](http://json.org) or [Markdown](daringfireball.net/projects/markdown/) format.